Nancy Benoit: Personal life

 Before her marriage to Kevin Sullivan in 1985, Benoit had been married to and divorced from Jim Daus.

 In early 1997, while married to Kevin Sullivan, she was having an extramarital affair with Chris Benoit.
 She and Benoit became engaged later in 1997 after her divorce from Sullivan, although Benoit referred to her as only his fiancée even after they were married.
 She managed her husband's career from their home in Atlanta.

 She gave birth to their son Daniel Christopher Benoit on February 25, 2000.
 She married Chris on November 23, 2000.
 In May 2003, she filed for divorce, citing the marriage as "irrevocably broken" and alleging "cruel treatment."
 She dropped the suit in August 2003, as well as a restraining order filed on her husband.

-In December 2006, Nancy Benoit had back and neck fusion surgery with Lloyd Youngblood, the same surgeon who had previously done a 3–hour neck operation on Nancy's husband Chris on June 28, 2001.
+In December 2006, Nancy Benoit had back and neck fusion surgery with Lloyd Youngblood, the same surgeon who had done a 3–hour neck operation on Nancy's husband Chris on June 28, 2001.

 After Nancy Benoit's death in 2007, Hustler published nude photographs of her from a shoot taken when she was 20 years old.
 The length of time between the events caused controversy, causing critics to claim that Hustler owner Larry Flynt was attempting to capitalize on the event.
 The family of Nancy Benoit took legal action against Hustler.
 The appellate court ruled that, "The photographs published by [Flynt] neither relate to the incident of public concern conceptually [the murders] nor correspond with the time period during which Benoit was rendered, against her will, the subject of public scrutiny".